RonanMDONeill/FYP/README.md

 PaperMill is a Django-based web app that connects to a Neo4j database.
 To setup the project, follow the list of instructions below: <br>
 1. A virtual environment should be setup using the libraries listed in the requirements.txt file
 2. Install he latest version of Neo4j
+3. To begin the data preprocessing, download the DBLP_V11 dataset from [here](https://lfs.aminer.cn/misc/dblp.v11.zip).
+If you wish to skip the preprocessing, the cleaned data can be downloaded from [here]().
+If you chose to skip the preprocessing, move to step